-Raymond Duch is an Official Fellow at Nuffield College and is the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which currently has centres in Oxford and Santiago, Chile, with a third to be launched soon in Pune, India.
+Raymond Duch is an Official Fellow at Nuffield College and is the Director of the Nuffield Centre for Experimental Social Sciences (CESS), which currently has centres in Oxford and Santiago, Chile, Pune, India and Tianjin, China.
 Prior to assuming these positions he was the Senator Don Henderson Scholar in Political Science at the University of Houston.
 He received his BA (Honours) from the University of Manitoba in Canada and his MA and PhD from the University of Rochester.
 In addition, he has held visiting appointments at the Universitat Pompeu Fabra, Barcelona; the Hoover Institute and the Graduate School of Management, Stanford University; the Institute for Social Research Oslo; the Université de Montréal; and the Wissenschaftszentrum Berlin für Sozialforschung.
 He is currently the Long Term Visiting Professor at the Institute for Advanced Studies at the Toulouse School of Economics.
 Professor Duch has served as Associate Editor of the American Journal of Political Science and the Journal of Experimental Political Science.
 He is one of the founders of the European Political Science Association and the International Meeting on Behavioural Science (IMEBESS) and is currently Vice-President of the Midwest Political Science Association.
 In 2015, Professor Duch was selected as a member of the UK Cabinet Office Cross-Whitehall Trial Advice Panel to offer Whitehall departments technical support in designing and implementing controlled experiments to assess policy effectiveness.
 He was recently nominated to the Evidence in Governance and Politics network.

 Professor Duch’s research focuses on responsibility attribution, incorporating elements of theory, experiments and analysis of public opinion.